Register a Food Business

-If you are planning to start a food business, you must register your premises at least 28 days before opening.
-This applies to most types of food business, including catering businesses run from home, and mobile or temporary premises such as stalls and vans.
-If you use two or more premises you will need to register all of them using our Food registration form (.docx | 320kb).
+If you are planning to start a food business, you must register your premises at least 28 days before opening or producing food.
+This applies to most types of food business, including catering businesses run from home, mobile or temporary premises such as stalls and vans and those operating online or by distance selling.
+Failing to register can result in legal action being taken against you.

 All food businesses are required to have a documented food safety management system based on the principles of HACCP.
 Although this may sound onerous a small catering business can get a free guidance pack called Safer Food and Better Business from the Food Standards Agency.

 In partnership with the Food Standards Agency, we joined the National Food Hygiene Rating Scheme, where a food hygiene rating for a food premises is established following an inspection and taking into account observations and discussions made during the visit.

 Food business operators in the retail and catering sector are required to provide allergen information and follow labelling rules.

 - provide allergen information to the consumer for both prepacked and non-prepacked food and drink.

 - handle and manage food allergens effectively in food preparation.